-The buckeyes which are also known as horse chestnuts have toxins in the seeds, bark, and nuts.
-It is harmful to humans and animals alike as ingesting them may cause gastrointestinal irritation and cause drooling, vomiting and diarrhea.
+The buckeyes which are also known as horse chestnut are toxic as they have toxins in the seeds, bark, and nuts.
+When not prepared properly buckeye nuts are toxic to humans and animals alike as ingesting them may cause gastrointestinal irritation, drooling and cause vomiting and diarrhea.

 How can you grow a buckeye tree from a buckeye?